 These components allow your skills development to be intentional and focused and, most importantly, to contribute to business goals.
 That is the true purpose of L&D.

 Determine and define each skill.
 Take curiosity, for example.
-There’s a lot of interest in this right now as skills like learning to learn and learning agility gain popularity.
+There’s a lot of interest in this right now when it comes to upskilling as skills like learning to learn and learning agility gain popularity.
 But what does curiosity mean in the language of your business?
 There’s no objective right or wrong.
 The only misstep you can make here is to not define the skill or behaviour at all.
 Here’s one interpretation of curiosity.

 Here, the terms at the top are more specifically pertinent to the skill under consideration, Curiosity.
 So for this client, asking the right questions and out-of-the box thinking are very much what Curiosity is about, and iteration, resilience, interruption science less so.
 If you have developed and articulated this understanding of the skill, your curators, both human and machine, have the basis to curate intentionally.

 Finally, make sure to consider which skills will be important for your organisation in the future, especially in relation to your industry’s trends.
-But my advice would be to not agonise over this; it’s more important to construct an extensible framework which can easily accommodate a new, unforeseen skill than to plan the next 10 years, which are so unpredictable.
+But my advice would be to not agonise over this; it’s more important to construct an extensible framework which can easily accommodate a new, unforeseen skill than to plan the next 10 years worth of upskilling/reskilling, which are so unpredictable.

 There are algorithms now which can take a nuanced understanding of your skills framework, including all of its levels and taxonomies, and apply that to thousands or millions of pieces of content and decide - as well as a human can - how relevant each is to building that skill.
 We call this Content Intelligence and one of the outputs looks like this: